drcassar/glas/README.md

 ## GLAS license
 [GPL](https://github.com/drcassar/glas/blob/master/LICENSE)

-GlassPy, Python module for scientists working with glass materials.
+GLAS, Python module for solving the inverse design of glasses.
 Copyright (C) 2020 Daniel Roberto Cassar

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.